HamimBD121/color-randomizer-package/README.md

 #### Parameters Explained:

-- $hex: Determines the format of the returned color code. true for hex format, false for RGB format.
+- `$hex : Determines the format of the returned color code. true for hex format, false for RGB format.
-- $minBrightness & $maxBrightness: Control the brightness of the generated color, where a higher value results in a lighter color, and a lower value results in a darker color.
+- `$minBrightness & $maxBrightnes`s: Control the brightness of the generated color, where a higher value results in a lighter color, and a lower value results in a darker color.
 Note: $maxBrightness should not exceed 255.
-- $withMostMatchedName: When set to true, the function returns an array with name and color_code, providing the closest matched color name.
+- `$withMostMatchedName`: When set to true, the function returns an array with name and color_code, providing the closest matched color name.
 When false, only the color code is returned as a string.
-- $formattedName: Specifies the format of the returned color name when $withMostMatchedName is true. true for a formatted name (e.g., 'Alice Blue'), false for the raw name (e.g., 'alice blue').
+- `$formattedName`: Specifies the format of the returned color name when $withMostMatchedName is true. true for a formatted name (e.g., 'Alice Blue'), false for the raw name (e.g., 'alice blue').
 By leveraging these features, users can easily incorporate dynamic color functionalities into their projects, enhancing aesthetics and user experience.